syncresearch/syncentropy/README.md

 This repository serves as the **public timestamp and authorship record** establishing this claim.

+These marks collectively refer to the same system-level law of synchronization intelligence.

 Commercial IP licensing and strategic consultation are available.
 Contact **syncentropy@proton.me** for inquiries.